How to measure temperatures correctly

 5. Idle temperature

-Let the machine idle for 10 minutes without any applications open other than the monitoring applications.
-The CPU will throttle down while idle even when Better Performance is selected.
-You can watch this happen with CoreDuoTemp.
+Let the machine idle for 10 minutes without any applications open other than the monitoring application.
+Quit all open applications in the dock.

-If you have excessively many widgets open or other background processes other than what comes with a basic Mac OS X install, try to close these to simulate an average configuration of Mac OS X. This is to avoid incorrect readings of the idle temperature.
+If you have excessively many background processes or widgets open other than what comes with a basic Mac OS X install, try to close these to simulate an average configuration of Mac OS X. This is to avoid incorrect readings of the idle temperature.

-After 10 minutes, write down the current idle temperature shown in Hardware Monitor or CoreDuoTemp.
+After 10 minutes, write down the idle temperature (average) shown in temperature monitoring tool.

 5. Load temperature

-Now it's time to 'torture' the two CPU cores to maximize the thermal heat output.
+Now it's time to really load the CPU cores to maximize the thermal heat output.

 This will make one CPU core work as fast as it can.
 But with dual-core processors, there are two CPU processors and ONE application can only work on ONE core at a time.
 Therefore you need to open a new Terminal window by selecting File -> New and type the command again, like shown below: